Hit enter to show more results

 For more thorough instructions, check out our complete step-by-step guide on canceling Avast SecureLine VPN and getting a refund.

-If you’re looking for a budget-friendly VPN provider, the Avast SecureLine yearly plan is cheaper than most VPNs, costing only $4.59 monthly.
+If you’re looking for an affordable VPN provider, Avast SecureLine offers competitive pricing with its yearly plan, which costs only $4.59 monthly.

 Yes, Avast SecureLine VPN is safe.
 The VPN uses the industry-standard AES 256-bit encryption.
 However, its Windows app lacks advanced security features such as multi-hop connections and split tunneling.